hanlily666/2024Spr_finalproj/README.md

 I will keep looking at this problem.
 Hopefully, I can get the puzzle solver fully work soon.

-### Algorithm Analysis

-For the puzzle solver class, if the puzzle size is n meaning n number of nodes in the puzzle, the Big-O is n, and Big-Theta is n, and Big-Omega is n.
-Through the profiler output, you can also see that the `brute_force_solver` is called the most of the time.
-What follows are `draw_graph`, `make_connection` and `cross_out_edges_if_two_edges` which does being executed repeatedly while traversing each node.

 ### Future work

 ![alt text](https://github.com/hanlily666/Area_51_puzzle_variation/blob/main/sample_puzzle.jpg)